Your cart

 3. Body talks, but never tells.

 Have a look at your partner's body language - are they pulling away or drawing you in?
 Are they open to you or facing away?
-Body language can be a great tool for cues as to what your partner might be feeling or thinking, but it is NEVER a replacement for consent.
-Always ask for their consent - remember you’re not a mind reader.
+Body language can be a great tool for cues as to what your partner might be feeling or thinking, but it is never a replacement for consent.
+Always ask for their consent.

 4. Consent is a part of life.